jwvictor/jwvictor.github.io/about.md

 permalink: /about/
 ---

-My name is Jason Victor, and I'm the founder and CEO of [Routefire](https://routefire.io/).I'm interested in machine learning, cryptography and cryptocurrencies, engineering, mathematics, economics, and entrepreneurship.
+My name is Jason Victor, and I'm the founder and CEO of [Routefire](https://routefire.io/).
+I'm interested in machine learning, cryptography and cryptocurrencies, engineering, mathematics, economics, and entrepreneurship.

 ### Biography